The Facts on Chlamydia

 Bleeding between menstrual periods

-Symptoms that men with chlamydia may have:
+Symptoms that people assigned male at birth with chlamydia may have:

 Discharge from penis